|Part 1 | Part 2|

 Main course meals were almost always brought from home.
 The main dishes that I brought most often were chili, tuna salad, salmon and chicken breasts.
 These high protein items were the cornerstone of my meal.
 Some fresh fruits or vegetables were usually included as well.
 And to break the monotony, I had a bag of chips or a couple of cookies on occasions.
 I wasn't contest dieting so these treats were good for my mental health.

-Speaking of contest dieting, contest prep would be difficult while working this many hours.
+contest dieting, contest prep would be difficult while working this many hours.
 I thought about doing so, but realized that the stress and strain would be excessive.
 Contest prep requires dedicated time and effort that would have consumed too much of my discretionary time.

 I never calculated the macronutrient split.
 I would estimate that it was close to a 50/35/15 protein/carbohydrate/fat mix.
 Once again, this mix was in keeping with my goals of size and strength gains.
 My main concern was getting 300-400 g of protein daily.